MilaSem/eCommerce-App/.github/PULL_REQUEST_TEMPLATE/bug_fix_template.md

+**What was fixed**
+Clearly describe the issue and how you resolved it.

 **Steps to reproduce (before fix)**
 1. Step 1: Describe the first step to reproduce the bug.
 2. Step 2: Describe the second step.